Eimolgon/sequential-scc-classification/README.md

 - Gildea21a proposes a great and detailed classification but its approach to sliding tyres neglect the existence of high side crashes.

-- Put somewhere in the results the clarification of the name

 Final structure